-We encourage parents to join in the vital partnership with the school that enables us to provide the best possible start to your child's education.
+We encourage parents to join in this vital partnership with the school that enables us to provide the best possible start to your child's education.

-Our latest Ofsted inspection graded our school as "good with outstanding features" (May 2013).
-Our SIAS inspection (Statutory Inspection of Anglican Schools) graded us as an "outstanding" Church of England school.
-(November 2012)
+Our latest Ofsted inspection graded our school as good (January 2018).
+Our SIAMS inspection (Statutory Inspection of Anglican and Methodist Schools) graded us as an "outstanding" Church of England school.
+(November 2017)